daisyUniverse/fixchip/readme.md

 sudo bash chip
 ```
 (note: this could be reduced down to `curl https://sh.universe.dog/chip | bash` but the above is made to avoid using keys that aren't accessibly before the keyboard is fixed)

 For best results, please run this on a freshly flashed chip - good rule of thumb is that if you've managed to get the repos working, you probably don't need this.

 Though, it really is NOT ready yet.
 I will let you know when it is!
+(I basically have blindly put the whole thing together without being able to test it so if it works I'll be astonished)

 # What does it do?